endurodave/CoreDump/README.md

 	// TODO: Called if a hardware exception is generated.
 Platform
 	// specific detail.
 Connect exceptions to call this function.

-#if 0 // ARM example begin
+#if 0 // ARM example begin:
 	// Determine if main stack or process stack is being used.
 Bit 2 of the
 	// LR (link register) indicates if MSP or PSP stack is used. if ((LR & 0x4) == 0)